 - A fully scalable, customizable blockchain platform that will be capable of supporting dApps, smart contracts, and mass usage for billions.

-- Currently, the only ONE with a functioning mainnet to successfully implement multiple shards coordinating in a proof-of-stake consensus model.
+- Currently, the only blockchain with a functioning mainnet to successfully implement multiple shards coordinating in a proof-of-stake consensus model.

 Follow the Talent